nemequ/wav/README.md

    * `wav_f64x2_t`

-This allows us to enlist the compiler's help to make sure we don't accidentally try to add, for example, a vector of 32-bit floats to a vector of 16-bit integers.
+This allows us to enlist the compiler's help to make sure we don't accidentally try to, for example, add a vector of 32-bit floats to a vector of 16-bit integers.
 Here are the relevant functions from `wasm_simd128.h`: